raguileoam/nest-test-api/docs/auth.md

     A->>B: 4.
 Make any requests using a JWT token
 ```

-Also you can sign up via another external services or social networks like Apple, Facebook and Google.
+Also you can sign up via another external services or social networks like Apple and Google.

 ```mermaid
 sequenceDiagram